Recipes from Italy

 Barbara Felicità Lucchini

-Amatriciana is one of the most famous pasta dishes served in Roman trattorias and restaurants.
-Because of this, many assume it originated in Rome.
-In reality, the Amatriciana recipe comes from Amatrice, a small town in the Rieti area of central Italy.
+Amatriciana is one of the most famous Italian pasta recipes served in Roman trattorias and restaurants.
+Although many associate it with Rome, the authentic Amatriciana recipe originates from Amatrice, a small town in the Rieti area of central Italy.

 This classic dish features spaghetti or bucatini tossed in a rich Amatriciana sauce made with peeled tomatoes, guanciale, chili pepper, and Pecorino Romano cheese.
 No garlic or onion—ingredients sometimes found in the Roman version—are used in the original Amatriciana recipe from Amatrice.
 Another key difference?
 The traditional recipe calls for spaghetti, while the Roman adaptation often uses bucatini.